move-coop/parsons/notifications.rst

 QuickStart
 **********

-To call the Slack class you can either store the api key as an environment variable `SLACK_API_TOKEN` or pass it in as an argument.
+To call the Slack class you can either store the API Token as an environment variable `SLACK_API_TOKEN` or pass it in as an argument.

 .. code-block:: python